ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-addl-clusters.md

 You can also specify a new cluster name that meets the requirements listed in [Cluster name](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-consold-cluster#vc_orderinginstance-consold-cluster-name).

-The configuration options for the separate workload cluster are similar to the consolidated cluster, with the exception of the number of bare metal servers that you can order:
+The configuration options for the separate workload cluster are similar to the consolidated cluster, with the exception of the number of bare metal servers that you can order.

 {{site.data.content.number-of-baremetal-servers-wkld}}

+For additional workload clusters, vSAN is available only with vSphere 7.
+NFS is available with both vSphere 7 and vSphere 8.
+{: important}

 ### Reuse VLANs from the consolidated cluster
 {: #vc_orderinginstance-addl-clusters-wkld-reuse-vlans}